Bird Deterrent Systems for Agribusiness Operations

 - FSMA Produce Safety Rule – no chemical inputs near produce

-- GAP/GHP certification – humane, non-toxic bird management
+- GAP/GHP certification support: non-toxic bird management without harmful control methods.

 - USDA-approved approach – no harm to protected bird species